New York State Route 322: Route description

 NY 322 is classified by the New York State Department of Transportation as a rural collector road.
 It serves as a connector from NY 83 to US 62 by way of the village of South Dayton.
 Most of the traffic along the route is made up of non-commercial vehicles; trucks account for only nine percent of all traffic along NY 322.
 The roadway has an asphalt surface that is two lanes wide and varies in width from 21 ft to 22 ft.
 NY 322 travels through flat, open land outside of South Dayton and through residential areas within the village.

 The route begins at an intersection with NY 83 and CR 87 at Balcom Corners, a hamlet within the town of Villenova.
 It heads eastward, passing through open fields and a handful of homes.
 Roughly 0.75 mi east of NY 83, the route meets the west branch of Conewango Creek and turns southeastward to follow the southern bank of the waterway.
-NY 322 passes over the creek just before crossing into Cattaraugus County and the village of South Dayton, located it the town of Dayton, that sits on the western county line.
+NY 322 passes over the creek just before crossing into Cattaraugus County and the village of South Dayton, located in the town of Dayton, that sits on the western county line.

 In South Dayton, NY 322 is known as Pine Street as it proceeds through the village.
 The amount of development along the route rises as it approaches the center of the village at Main Street.
-The route continues on, traveling by four blocks of homes and businesses before curving eastward and entering another area dominated by open fields.
-It exits the village limits shortly afterward.
+The route continues, traveling by four blocks of homes and businesses before curving eastward and entering another area dominated by open fields.
+It exits the village limits shortly afterwards.
 East of South Dayton, NY 322 is known as Dexter Corners Road as it heads through a rural area of the town of Dayton.
 NY 322 continues to the community of Dexter Corners, where it ends at an intersection with US 62.

 In 2008, the portion of NY 322 between NY 83 and the county line handled an estimated average of 1,810 vehicles per day.
 The traffic volume increases to 2,300 per day from there to Main Street in the village of South Dayton.
 East of Main Street, traffic volume falls to 1,280 cars per day.